ordina-jworks/ordina-jworks.github.io/_posts/2018-02-05-Writing-tests-in-Kotlin-with-MockK.md

 After fiddling with Mockito, I happily continued using MockK for my little Kotlin project.

 ## Summing it all up
-Mockito for me felt a bit hacky/unnatural to use and too Java-ish when using it in a Kotlin project.
+Mockito for me felt a bit hacky/unnatural and too Java-ish when using it in a Kotlin project.
 I imagine it will probably become better in the near future.

 MockK, being a newer library specifically targeted at Kotlin, felt clean and pleasant to use with excellent documentation.